 - You choose a convenient day for testing and follow the instructions.
 (You spit less than 1/2 teaspoon of saliva into a plastic vial in the morning, before lunch, before supper and at bedtime).

 - Read the instructions thoroughly; not following these instructions may contaminate your samples and cause inaccurate results.

 - Fill out the enclosed form and symptom survey.
 This survey is essential to provide accurate feedback.

 - Mail the test kit back to the lab.
+Free UPS shipping within the United States is provided.
 (Hormones in saliva are stable for 7-10 days at room temperature, so shipment by regular US mail will not compromise saliva test results.)

 - When the lab receives the specimen it will be tested using Enzyme Immuno Assay (EIA).
 This sensitive methodology insures accurate results.

 - Your hormone test results will be sent by e-mail within 7 working days following receipt of the sample.

 You will receive a report with your test results via e-mail.
 Click here to view a sample report.

 The report you receive may include some basic recommendations based on the test results and the symptom survey.
 However, if you want further recommendations or advice, you will need to consult with a medical professional.

 When should I do saliva testing?